 Consider installing rinsing devices so that residual contents of agrichemical containers can be adequately rinsed.
 The rinse system could operate from the nurse tank discharge pump or a separate pump that provides adequate pressure.
 Verify with the manufacturer of the facility that any pump to be used in pressure rinsing is compatible with the rinse device.
 Dispose of clean, empty agrichemical containers in accordance with local and State requirements.

 Consider providing a roof over permanent facilities.

 Consider installing an apron at the facility entrance to minimize sediment transport onto the pad.

-Consider providing a mixing platform for filling agrichemical sprayers and mounting tanks high enough to provide for gravity flow into mixing tanks or sprayers.
+Consider providing a mixing platform for filling agrichemical sprayers.